CantaoSu/DysarthricASR-FineTuning-by-Different-Datasets/README.md

 <a name = "train" ></a>
 ### Train
-1. Prepare datasets

-2. Configure the [config.toml](config.toml) file: Pay attention to the <b>pretrained_path</b> argument, it loads "facebook/wav2vec2-base" pre-trained model from Facebook by default.
+1. Configure the [config.toml](config.toml) file: Pay attention to the <b>pretrained_path</b> argument, it loads "facebook/wav2vec2-base" pre-trained model from Facebook by default.
-3. Run
+2. Run
     - Start training from scratch:
         ```
         python train.py -c config.toml